Severe drought affects Lake Van's thousand-year-old stalagmites

 He labeled the microbialites as one of Lake Van's biggest mysteries.

-"There are calcium-rich freshwater outlets at the bottom of lake.
+"There are calcium-rich freshwater outlets at the bottom of the lake.
 These fresh waters begin to accumulate and precipitate in the lake with carbonate-rich waters.
 With this precipitation, some of the world's largest microbialites appear.
-Microbialites are also found in different lakes of the world .
+Microbialites are also found in different lakes of the world.
 But these are over 30 meters tall," he added.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.